Call Enquire

 Which Homes Can Be Raised?

-Good: Timber-framed on stumps, post-war Queenslander-style, 1960s-80s timber homes with sound framing.
+Good candidates: Timber-framed homes on stumps, post-war Queenslander-style homes, 1960s–80s timber homes with sound framing and bearers/joists in reasonable condition.
+The test is structural integrity — the frame needs to be sound enough to be lifted without racking or distortion.
 See our guide on heritage and character home renovations for design considerations with older homes.

 How It Works

-1. Design (4-8 weeks): New lower level layout, stump design, staircase, services
+1. Design (4–8 weeks): New lower level layout, stump redesign or replacement, staircase integration, services rerouting plan, external cladding integration

-2. Approval (4-8 weeks): BA and potentially DA — see our guide on building approval vs development approval
+2. Approval (4–8 weeks): Building Approval and potentially Development Approval — see our guide on building approval vs development approval

-3. Raising (1-2 weeks): Specialist contractor lifts home with hydraulic jacks
+5. Raising (1–2 weeks): Specialist contractor lifts home with hydraulic jacks — the actual lift takes 3–5 days, the balance is service disconnection and reconnection

 Costs